-What Might The Tests Find?
+What Might the Tests Find?

-Diagnostic breast ultrasounds can often determine the difference between fluid-filled cysts and solid masses.
+Diagnostic breast imaging can often determine the difference between fluid-filled cysts and solid masses.
 In addition, some ultrasounds can show your blood as it moves through your body and whether or not it’s feeding the abnormal tissue.
 The results of your diagnostic ultrasound and other follow-up tests can determine if you need more invasive testing or surgery.

 What If It’s Breast Cancer?

 If you have breast cancer, you and your doctor agree on a treatment plan to address your specific needs.
 Treatment may include surgery, chemotherapy, and radiation.

 If you need expert breast cancer screening or diagnostic services in New York City, call Maiden Lane Medical.
 The practice offers convenient in-office mammography and has an experienced radiologist on staff to read your results soon after your tests.